 Editorials are the opinion of the entire Newtonite staff, while columns and letters to the editor reflect solely the opinion of the author.

 Readers are invited to submit letters to the editor.
-Letters should be put in the Newtonite box in the main office or submitted on the contact page.
+Letters should be put in the Newtonite box in the main office, dropped off in room 273, or emailed to email@example.com.
 The Newtonite reserves the right to edit all letters, which must include the writer’s name, class and homeroom.
 If the writer is a faculty member, include position title.
 Anonymous content is not accepted.
 Once a student or faculty submits a letter or guest column, the piece becomes property of this newspaper.

 Editors reserve the right to reject comments, if they are offensive, threatening or do not pertain to the Newtonite.

-To advertise in the Newtonite, contact the staff through the contact page or call 617-559-6273 for information.
+To advertise in the Newtonite, contact the staff firstname.lastname@example.org or 617-559-6273 for information.
 The Newtonite reserves the right to reject any advertising request that the editors deem inappropriate or unacceptable for a student newspaper.